IvyStreeter/Mice_Randomization/README.md

 # Mice_Randomization
 Mouse randomization is a tedious process.
 The number of groups and mice in your experiment increases the amount of time needed to organize a spreadsheet prior to drug treatment.
 This repo will focus on minimizing the mean and standard deviation between groups in the randomization process.
-Jot something down         Shift + Return to add a new line

-version 1, listed as the ipynb file, takes a generalized approach to dividing groups into groups of similar mean and variance
+Version 1, listed as the ipynb file, takes a generalized approach to dividing groups into groups of similar mean and variance.
+This version is not recommended for use.

-the final version, listed as the rmd file, uses anticlust to robustly approach this question and use with ease
+The final version, listed as the rmd file, uses anticlust to robustly approach this question and use with ease